lukereding/book_notes/book_list.md

 - Design for a better world.
 Norman.
 - Superforcasting.
 Tetlock and Gardner. [[notes](./notes_superforecasting.md)]
 - Poor charlie's almanac.
 Munger.
+- Pre-suation.
+Caildini.
+- The mythical man-month.
+Brooks.
+- More than a glitch.
+Broussard.

 # 2023